thomasboyt/redux-happy-async/README.md

 You can also create further abstractions, look in `example/` for some.

-#### Using Unique Keys
+#### Using Unique IDs

 Of course, in some cases, your application may have multiple inflight actions of the same type.
 For example, imagine a todo list with a "complete" action that saves to a very, very slow server.
 You might click the "complete" checkbox for multiple items at once, and need to separately track the state of each item's "complete" action.

-In that case, you'll want to set a "unique key" that the async reducer will read from the action payload.
+In that case, you'll want to set a `uniqueId` on the action payload that the async reducer will use to determine which state to update.
 For example, given a "complete todo" action:

 ```js
 import {ACTION_START, ACTION_SUCCESS, ACTION_ERROR} from 'redux-happy-async';